Student Code of Conduct

 - ACM Code of Ethics and Professional Conduct

-The SEAS student is expected to represent himself or herself honestly in all oral or written statements.
+The SEAS student is expected to represent themselves honestly in all oral or written statements.
 The student will not knowingly misrepresent any material fact to other students, faculty, staff, prospective employer, or anyone else while representing himself or herself as a member of the SEAS community, especially through, but not limited to:

 - Lying to prospective employers, either directly through oral or written statements or indirectly through misrepresentation of background in resume;